rm-hull/colorforth/jc2007/README.txt

 * after running 'make qemu', remember that the b.img you modified with 'save' is the one in /cygdrive/c/Program\ Files/QEMU/.

+* inserting a 'hlt' into bootcode will enable you to see if VMWare reached it, 'grep halt ../test/vmware.log'

 jcATunternet.net